-If a user that PaperCut does not recognise prints to a print queue it is monitoring then our “On Demand User Creation” rules kick in.
+If a user that PaperCut does not recognise prints to a print queue monitored by PaperCut, the “On Demand User Creation” rules kick in.
 The default

-On Demand User Creation option is to create the user on demand, this means users are created when they interact with PaperCut for the first time E.g. when they print.
+On Demand User Creation option is to create the user on demand - which means an unrecognized user would get automatically created in PaperCut under the ‘Users’ tab.

 If you find print jobs from a secondary server are not being tracked, then it is important to make sure the version of PaperCut on the secondary server is equal or below the version of PaperCut running on the primary server.

-By looking for it in the master job log in the Admin Console (
+By looking for the job in the master job log in the Admin Console (